livechat/chat-widget-adapters/README.md

 - Build libraries using `npm run build` at the top level or inside single package

-- Start watch mode for all adapters packages running `npm run watch:packages`
+- Start watch mode for all adapters packages running `npm start packages`

-- Start example apps showcasing usage of componenets for each framework using `npm run watch:examples`
+- Start example apps showcasing usage of componenets for each framework using `npm start examples`

+- Start watch mode for given adapter with its example app running `npm start vue/react/angular`

 ### Testing